Deep Dive

 3. Tokenomics & Governance

-INJ serves as:
+INJ serves three core roles:

 Conclusion